Black3rror/Benchmarking/docs/source/how_to_use.md

 !!! info ""

     On the first run, the script will automatically install the necessary dependencies for itself.
-On the second run, the user can ask the script to install any additional Python dependencies required for the benchmarking process.
+On the second run, the user can ask the script to install any additional Python dependencies required for the automation process.
 Third time is the charm!
 You should be greeted with the tool's main menu, where you'll be asked to choose your desired action.

 ## Project Setup